k-sameer701/MySql-CheatSheet/README.md

         FROM students
         WHERE age IN (19,20);

-# LIKE-Operator
+# ☘️ LIKE-Operator

 ## LIKE Operator

-The LIKE Operator is used in a WHERE Clause to serach for a specified pattern in a column.
+The LIKE Operator is used in a WHERE Clause to search for a specified pattern in a column.

-- The percent sign (%) represent zero, one, or multiple characters.
+- The percent sign (%) represents zero, one, or multiple characters.
 - The underscore sign (_) represents one, single character.

-    Synatx:
+    Syntax:

         SELECT column1, column2, ...
         FROM table_name